 Scope and Application

 This policy applies to complaints from the Foundation’s public stakeholders, such as donors and community volunteers, who have complaints that the Foundation is not complying with its policies and procedures, including matters addressed in the Imagine Canada Standards.

 This Policy is for external stakeholders of the Foundation.
 Internal, non-employment complaints should be reported through management or under the Foundation’s Whistleblower Policy, as appropriate.
 Employment-related concerns should continue to be reported through supervisors and the Human Resources department.

 The Foundation will respond to a complaint and make every reasonable effort to investigate it as soon as possible.
 Complaints will be addressed in a fair and consistent manner.
 However, some complaints may require more effort to address.
 Dissatisfaction with the outcome of a decision should not form the basis for a subsequent complaint under this policy.

 Many problems can be resolved easily and quickly, often at the time they arise, by speaking with your Foundation representative or by contacting the Foundation’s general inquiries telephone line at 1-800-213-2131 or emailing email@example.com.

 The Foundation will acknowledge the receipt of your inquiry within two (2) business days.
 As determined by the Foundation, another staff member, officer or Board member may be assigned to handle the inquiry.

 Reporting a complaint:

-If the problem cannot be resolved after your initial inquiry, a complaint should be submitted in writing or by email directly to the COO at email@example.com
+If the problem cannot be resolved after your initial inquiry, a complaint should be submitted in writing or by email directly to the CEO at firstname.lastname@example.org

 - Although a complainant is not expected to prove the truth of an allegation, a complainant should be able to demonstrate that he or she has made a report in good faith.